facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 This is the last piece of Native Code for Android.
 It defines the Package object that will be used by the app to load the module.

-## 5. Adding the Fabric Component To Your App
+## 5. Adding the TurboModule to your App

 Now you can install and use the TurboModule in your app.